Suraj-kumar00/nginx-demo/README.md

+Here's your README with all the diagram placeholders added in the optimal locations:

 # NGINX Complete Demo Platform

 > **From Zero to Production: A Comprehensive, Hands-on NGINX Learning Experience**
 > Master NGINX through practical examples, real-world scenarios, and interactive demonstrations.

----

 ## What You'll Learn